A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: Simulation Results

-We have two observations from Fig. \ref{img:simulation_1}.
-First, as the users move away from the \ac{bs}s, the \ac{wsr} of the users decreases rapidly due to the signal attenuation in the conventional cell-free network.
-However, for the proposed RIS-aided cell-free network, we can see two obvious peaks at $L=30\,{\rm m}$ and $L=50\,{\rm m}$, which indicates that the \ac{wsr} rises when the users approach one of the two \ac{ris}s, since the users can receive strong signals reflected from the \ac{ris}s.
-For the conventional scheme without \ac{ris}, these two peaks will not appear.
+From Fig. \ref{img:simulation_1}, we have three observations.
+First, for the schemes with RIS deployed, we can see two obvious peaks at $L=60\,{\rm m}$ and $L=100\,{\rm m}$.
+It indicates that the \ac{wsr} rises when the users approach one of the two \ac{ris}s, since the users can receive strong signals reflected from the \ac{ris}s.
+While for the conventional scheme without \ac{ris}, these two peaks will not appear.
 Thus, we can conclude that the network capacity can be substantially increased by deploying RISs in the network, and the signal coverage can be accordingly extended.
-Second, we can find that the curves “Ideal RIS case” and “Continuous phase shift” are very close to each other.
-It indicates that, for practical hardware implementation, there is no need to design amplitude-controllable \ac{ris}s, since the continuous phase shift can approach the best performance in the ideal case.
+Second, we notice that the performance of “{\it Random phase shift}” has very limited gain compared with the scheme without RIS.
+The reason is that, without passive beamforming at RISs, the signals reaching RISs cannot be accurately directed to the users, which demonstrates the necessity of passive precoding.
+At last, we notice that, compared with “{\it Ideal RIS case}”, “{\it Two-timescale scheme}” suffers an averaged performance loss of about $10\%$.
+The reason is that, “{\it Ideal RIS case}” acquires and utilizes all RIS-aided channels ($KR=8$) for joint precoding design, while “{\it Two-timescale scheme}” only acquires and utilizes the RIS-aided channels of the matched user-RIS pairs ($KR_{\rm match}=4$).
+In later Subsection VI-E, we will analyze the system WSR with different $R_{\rm match}$ in detail.